openshift-labs/cloud-native-guides/debug.md

 The [Java Debugger (JDB)](http://docs.oracle.com/javase/8/docs/technotes/tools/windows/jdb.html) is a simple command-line debugger for Java.
 The `jdb` command is included by default in Java SE and provides inspection and debugging of a local or remote JVM.
-Although `jdb` is not the most convenient way to debug Java code, it's a handy tool since it can be run on any environment that Java SE is available.
+Although `jdb` is not the most convenient way to debug Java code, it is a handy tool since it can be run on any environment that Java SE is available.

 In a new terminal window, go to the `inventory-wildfly-swarm` project folder